The Laurel-Hardy Murder Case: Plot

 Laurel and Hardy are seated at a dockside where Stan is fishing.
-Ollie sees a notice in a newspaper which says one Ebeneezer Laurel has died and left a large estate.
-Parties interested in the estate should go to the Laurel mansion for the reading of the will.
-Stan can't remember if Ebeneezer is a relative or not but they decide to go to the mansion anyway.
-They arrive during a thunderstorm and discover that Ebeneezer had been murdered and that the police had placed the notice in the newspaper to draw all of the relatives together to find out who committed the crime.
+A newspaper notice catches Ollie's attention; it says that one Ebenezer Laurel has died and left a large estate, and that parties interested in the estate should go to the Laurel mansion for the reading of the will.
+Despite Stan's uncertainty regarding his relation to Ebenezer, the duo resolves to attend the reading of the will at the Laurel mansion.